nashsclay/StrongHands-Masternode/README.md

 `shmn-cli stop`

 This will allow you to edit your masternode's wallet (not your computer's wallet).
 You can also you this command after the setup to fix if you input the incorrect MN key.
 Once open and done making changes, press Ctrl + o then Enter to save changes, then Ctrl + x to exit.
-Then run the legiond stop to restart the MN.
+Then run shmn-cli stop to restart the MN.

 `nano ~/.shmn/shmn.conf`

-This is where your digitalmoneybitsd file is saved to
+This is where your StrongHands-Masternode program files is saved to

 `cd /usr/local/bin`